coachshea/neo-pipe/readme.md

 check it out.
 It excels at project-level configuration.

-NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and all of the [related plugins].
-If you are not yet familiar with these plugins, it is worth your time to check them out.
+NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and the [related plugins].
+If you are not yet familiar with these plugins, they are worth your time to check them out.

 Setup
 =====